LiamBaisley/MiniQueue/README.md

 # Features
 ### Security
 MiniQ takes a secret string as an argument on start up.
 This secret should be provided in Authorization request headers when interacting with the queue to ensure access.
+We recommend using MiniQ behind an API gateway or custom API, as your security token may be vulnerable to [man in the middle attacks]([url](https://en.wikipedia.org/wiki/Man-in-the-middle_attack)) otherwise.
+A user could obtain your key by intercepting your communications with the Queue from your front end.

 ### Read guarantee
 MiniQ requires users to hit the /confirm endpoint once a message has been consumed so that is can be removed from the Queue.
 This is to ensure all messages are successfully consumed.